rby-blackruby/BetterSinkholes2/README.md

 | `bs_teleport_message_duration` | uint | 5 | The duration of the sinkhole teleport message, when teleport message is not null. |

 ## Thank you!
-Special thanks to [RogerFK](https://github.com/RogerFK/) and [SomewhatSane](https://github.com/SomewhatSane/) for helping me with this project, check out ther GitHub pages too by clicking on their name!
+Special thanks to [RogerFK](https://github.com/RogerFK/) and [SomewhatSane](https://github.com/SomewhatSane/) for helping me with this project, check out their GitHub pages too by clicking on their name!

 Thank you for being interested in this plugin and I wish you a great time using it!
 If you have any ideas/problems feel free to contact me on discord: `blackruby#6053`